 There is no evidence that the Petitioner was diagnosed with a mental health condition during his military service, or that he exhibited any psychological symptoms or behavioral changes indicative of a mental health condition.
-He indicated that he was diagnosed with PTSD following SERE training1.
-There is no evidence that he suffered from any symptoms of PTSD while in service.
 He has provided no medical evidence in support of his claims.
 Unfortunately, his personal statement is not sufficiently detailed to establish clinical symptoms or provide a nexus with his requested change for narrative reason for separation.
-Additional records (e.g., active duty medical records, post-service mental health records describing the Petitioner's diagnosis, symptoms, and their specific link to his separation) would aid in rendering an alternate opinion.